 (c) Registration for Our Services via Third-Party Tools.
 You may choose to log on or create or enhance your profile on our Services by utilizing a supplied third-party login provider (e.g., Facebook, Twitter, LinkedIn, OpenID).
 By doing this, you are asking each login provider to send us registration information from your profile within their service.
 We treat that information as we do any other information you give us when you log on, register, or create a profile.

 (d) User-Generated Comments and Public Activities (including Comments and Social Sharing).
 We offer you opportunities to engage in public activities on our Services.
 "Public Activities" are any actions you take on MIT Technology Review or Twitter and Facebook that are designed to be visible to other users on our Services, including commenting and posting to Facebook or Twitter.
-Any information you disclose in your Public Activities, including your screen name, and any image or photo, becomes public and may be used by MIT Technology Review for online and offline promotional or commercial uses in any and all media.
+Any information you disclose in your Public Activities, including your screen name, and any image or photo, becomes public and may be used by MIT Technology Review, without notice to or consent from you and without compensation to you, for online and offline promotional or commercial uses in any and all media.
 If you chose to engage in Public Activities, you should be aware that any personally identifiable information you choose to submit can be read, collected, and used by other readers of these areas, and could be used to send you unsolicited messages.
 We are not responsible for the personally identifiable information you choose to submit in these forums, and MIT Technology Review has no responsibility to publish, take down, remove, or edit any Public Activities.

 If you have signed up for an MIT Technology Review account, we will track and aggregate your Public Activities on our Services.
 If you choose to participate in Public Activities, you are electing to share and display such Public Activities on our Services.
 Also, Public Activities may be included in RSS feeds or APIs and made available to other websites in other formats.
 As a result, your Public Activities may appear on other websites, blogs, or feeds.